BuggyAl/HypixelFlipper/README.md

 # hypixel-flipper
-A free Auction Fliiper for Hypixel Skyblock!
+A free Auction Flipper for Hypixel Skyblock!